Biscuitkru/ProgrammingforDataScience-Project/README.md

 2. Do older planes suffer more delays?

-3. How does the number of people flying between different locations chagne over time?
+3. How does the number of people flying between different locations change over time?

 4. Can you detect cascading failures as delays in one airport create delays in others?